Home How it works Tutors Subjects Insights FAQ Check Urdu Availability

 Free Diagnostic Assessment

-A trial session to assess current level across reading, writing and oral skills, confirm whether First or Second Language is the right paper, and understand the exam timeline.
-Parents are briefed honestly before preparation begins.
+A trial session to assess your child's current level, identify gaps, and understand the exam timeline.
+Parents receive an honest briefing before preparation begins.

 02

-Your child is matched with a teacher who specialises in their exact paper — IGCSE First Language, IGCSE Second Language, A-Level, or IB — and knows every component of that assessment structure.
+Your child is matched with a teacher who specialises in their exact board — Cambridge, Edexcel or IB — and knows the mark scheme and assessment structure.

 03